-The first question is, “What is wrong with what we have?”
 The answer: a lot.
-History is not a subject to simply memorize, rather one that should be analyzed.
+For instance, history is not a subject to simply memorize, but one that should be told like a story with all its intricate parts.
+It should feel like a living reality to the student.
 Sure, people should know certain events and dates, but we should know the effect of an event and what lesd to it.
 Knowing that is how we do not repeat history and actually learn from it.
 Simply knowing the year an empire fell does not help an empire today, but knowing why and how it fell does.

 The education system is simply turned upside down.
 It leaves behind those who need it most by expecting less of them.
-It stifles creative minds by boxing them into the bounds they call curriculum.
-It demotivates its brightest by requiring enough to keep them busy, but not challenging their mind to expand.
-So what is the solution?
+It stifles creative minds by boxing them into the bounds of a boring curriculum.
+It demotivates its brightest by requiring enough to keep them busy, instead of challenging their mind to expand.

 Well, I’m no policy expert, so I can’t fix the school system.
 However, I can say what I find to be useful in continuing my education.
-There’s a few things I utilize: experience, books, internet, and personal wisdom.
+There are a few things I utilize: experience, books, internet, and personal wisdom.
 These are the keys to understanding what is being taught and framing it in a way that it can be used to improve your life.

 Hold fast to your experiences and reflect on them.
 It is by paying attention to the happenings in our lives that we learn firsthand and in a deeply personal way.
 It’s like the old saying, “Fool me once, shame on you.
 Fool me twice shame on me.”
 Business classes even teach heuristic knowledge to students because the best source of business knowledge is wisdom.
 The same is true for all industries, whether or not they wish to admit it.

 By rotating through them, I don’t get tired of reading because I am inching through the information of each one.
 This fixes my problem of getting burnt out on reading.
-I had the habit for a long time of committing to reading, then losing interest in a book about halfway through, but now I can put a book down and read another so I stave off the burnout.
+I had the habit for a long time of committing to reading, then losing interest in a book about halfway through.
+But now, I can put a book down and read another so I stave off the burnout.

 The internet is a fantastic source of information.
 YouTube can teach anyone about anything.
 People use content as marketing, so they give away knowledge and insights to pull people into their sphere of influence.
 Not only all that, you can find information on anything from anywhere and anytime with a few mouse clicks.